 Feature: Top Websites

-I am Expat (www.iamexpat.nl) Hugely practical website aimed squarely at expats living in the Netherlands, with bags of information for kid-clad families.
+I am Expat (www.iamexpat.nl) Hugely practical website aimed squarely at expats living in the Netherlands, with bags of information for families with children.

 - Check first with the Dutch embassy or consulate in your home country to find out whether volunteering affects your visa status.

 - Online resources like Go Abroad (www.goabroad.com) and Transitions Abroad (www.transitionsabroad.com) throw up the occasional volunteering opportunities in the Netherlands.